hotio/website/includes/wireguard-go.md

-## Wireguard-Go (Userspace)
+## WireGuard Go

-This brings support for Synology, Qnap or other systems with missing kernel modules.
+This image includes `wireguard-go`, the Go implementation of WireGuard which runs in userspace.
+Systems like Synology, Qnap or others with missing kernel modules can make use of this to establish a WireGuard VPN connection.
 It requires the following two changes.

-A change to your `wg0.conf` is needed, due to a long lasting bug in Wireguard on these systems.
-You'll need to change the `AllowedIPs` line to have Wireguard start up properly.
+A change to your `wg0.conf`, due to a long lasting bug in WireGuard on these systems.
+You'll need to change the `AllowedIPs` line to have WireGuard start up properly.

 ```text
 ...